 Oh, those aching joints!
 So many older adults experience the pain, discomfort and stiffness that are the hallmark traits of arthritis, and assume it must be the culprit.
 But in reality, there are a number of conditions that mimic arthritis symptoms, but in many cases need to be treated differently in order to bring relief.
-Before popping another ibuprofen and hoping it does the trick, read through the following list of alternative diagnoses that could be at play, courtesy of the in home health care NH team at Live Free Home Health Care.
+Before popping another ibuprofen and hoping it does the trick, read through the following list of alternative diagnoses that could be at play, courtesy of the New Hampton, NH senior care experts at Live Free Home Health Care.

 While similar to arthritis in the musculoskeletal pain it causes, fibromyalgia does not typically cause swelling, nor is it degenerative.
 There’s no erosion or deformity of joints, but instead it tends to create tenderness in different areas of the body.
 Fibromyalgia is a chronic disease that most often occurs in women, causing the brain to overreact to the body’s pain signals.

 As with fibromyalgia, lupus does not erode or disfigure the joints, but the discomfort experienced can be deceivingly similar to that of arthritis or slightly milder.
 Lupus, however, as an autoimmune disease, also impacts internal organs, skin, and blood vessels, in addition to joints.